ospalh/anki-addons/_posts/2015-10-16-Download_audio.md

 The standard installation saves the files as they are received, which works well enough.
 Nothing more is needed.

-But the add-on contains code to do some simple audio processing, normalizing the files, clipping silence at the beginning and the end, and changing the output format.
+But the add-on contains code to do simple audio processing:

+* Normalizing the volume
+* Clipping silence at the beginning and the end
+* Changing the output format

 This code is not used by default, as it requires an extra Python packages, [PyDub](http://pydub.com/).
 That [depends](https://github.com/jiaaro/pydub#dependencies) on [ffmpeg](https://www.ffmpeg.org/).
 If ffmpeg is there, pydub can usually